“The Pilates Method teaches you to be in control of your body, not at its mercy” - Joseph Pilates

 We will try to be as accommodating to your skill levels, while also maintaining our systems.

-Yes, after course/class completion you are automatically allowed to book regular classes.
+• Yes, after the first session of your Beginners Course or when you complete your Intro or Tone class, you are automatically allowed to book regular classes.

 If you’ve completed a Beginners Course, you will be able to attend Tone & Stretch, Tone, Sculpt, Booty and Cardio classes* (please check with your Instructor re Sculpt classes).

-Those who’ve completed an Introduction to Reformer Class may book a Tone or Tone & Stretch class.
+Those who’ve completed an Introduction to Reformer or their first Tone Class may book a Tone or Tone & Stretch class.

-Reformer Pilates isn’t like any other form of exercise, it’s focused and requires both familiarity with the equipment and a high level of body awareness and control.
+• Reformer isn’t like any other form of exercise, it’s focused and requires both familiarity with the equipment and a high level of body awareness and control.

 We want you to enjoy Reformer safely.
 Our experience shows that people need to do a minimum of 3 Tone classes before they’re able to safely participate in Sculpt, Booty or Cardio.
 Many of our clients do 10, 20 or 30 Tone classes prior to doing any other classes.